Granger (surname)

 Granger is a surname of English and French origin.
 It is an occupational name for a farm bailiff.
 The farm bailiff oversaw the collection of rent and taxes from the barns and storehouses of the lord of the manor.
-This officer's Anglo-Norman title was grainger, and Old French grangier, which are both derived from the Late Latin granicarius (a derivative of granica, meaning "granary").
+This officer's Anglo-Norman title was grainger, and Old French grangier, both from (Old) French grange with the suffix -er (Anglo-Norman, [Old] French) / -ier ([Old] French), grange "barn" is from unattested Vulgar Latin (Gaul Latin) *grānica, meaning "granary".